fixposition/fixposition_driver/fixposition_odometry_converter/README.md

 # Fixposition Odometry Converter

-_This is currently only available in ROS1, a ROS2 version will be release later._

 ## Description

 An extra node is provided to help with the integration of the wheel odometry on your vehicle.
 This node is intended to be used as a middleware if you already have a topic with the wheel odometry values running on your system.
 At the moment, messages of the type `geometry_msgs/Twist`, `geometry_msgs/TwistWithCov` and `nav_msgs/Odometry` are accepted.
 To select one of these, modify the `topic_type` in the `odom_converter.yaml` file.
 The x component of the velocity in the input messages is then extracted, converted, and republished to the `/fixposition/speed` topic, where they will be consumed by the VRTK2.
 If the param `use_angular` is selected, the z component of the angular velocity (yaw rate) of the input messages is also extracted and placed in the speed vector.